George Brown (missionary)

 George Brown (7 December 1835 – 7 April 1917) was an English Methodist missionary and ethnographer.

 Early life and education

-George Brown was born in Barnard Castle, County Durham, England, the son of George Brown, barrister, and his wife Elizabeth, née Dixon.
-Elizabeth's sister was married to Rev. Thomas Buddle, a missionary in New Zealand.
-Brown was educated at a private school and on leaving, became an assistant in a doctors surgery, for a chemist, and then in a draper's shop.
+George Brown was born in Barnard Castle, County Durham, England.
+He was the son of George Brown, barrister, and his wife Elizabeth, née Dixon.
+Elizabeth's sister Sarah was married to Rev. Thomas Buddle, a missionary in New Zealand.
 Brown reacted badly to his stepmother's discipline and attempted to run away to sea.